lukeDeanDev/azure-auth-with-swagger/README.md

 ## Building and running

-This requires node-gyp, which requires python to build.
-On Windows machines, this is simplified by installing the `windows-build-tools` npm package as an administrator.

 Modify ./config.js with your own tenantId and clientId The tenantId is sometimes also called the Directory ID.
 It's a GUID.
 The clientId is sometimes also called the Application ID.
 It's a GUID.